 5. They aren’t prepared for the business world

 WRONG!
 If you’ve worked with members of Gen Z you may have found that they struggle with some business skills, such as a professional phone manner and email etiquette.
 However, they have many other valuable skills that give them an edge over older employees, such as technical knowledge and creative vision.
 They may not even realise that their hobbies, such as running a fan account or creating memes, could help them get a job that they love.
 Combined with a drive to succeed and earn more money, these abilities make Gen Z very appealing to forward-thinking employers.
-We’ll have some of the top UK and international CEOs discussing this very subject at our upcoming conference, YMS London 2018.
+Some of the most inspiring young entrepreneurs will be speaking on our Kids That Are Changing The World panel at YMS SFO.

 6. They prefer a digital lifestyle to physical possessions